 The law imposes requires private property to maintain their sidewalks and driveways in a “reasonably safe” condition.
 While each property is different, courts consider a variety of factors, including the general condition of the walkway (is it cracked, etc.?), whether there are elevation differences that create a hazard, whether the condition was hidden or obvious, and the lighting conditions.

 There are instances when a government or municipality may also be liable for non‑trivial defects in the sidewalks within the right of way of streets owned by the municipality.
 In Pennsylvania, a victim can sue a local or state government for such dangerous conditions, although the laws vary in every state.

 At the Law Offices of Judy Greenwood, P.C., we have obtained excellent results for clients injured in slip and fall accidents, and pride ourselves on our attention to detail and our reputation in the legal community.
-If you have been injured because of a dangerous condition on a premises, and want to discuss your case, please call (215) 557-7500, or click here to contact us, to arrange a free consultation.
-Our attorneys will review what happened, consult with appropriate medical experts, and let you know what we think.
+If you have been injured because of a dangerous condition on a premises, whether in a health care facility or otherwise, and want to discuss your case, please call (215) 557‑7500, or click here to Contact Us, to arrange a Free Consultation.
+Our attorneys will review what happened, consult with appropriate experts as needed, and let you know what we think.